NCAR/esds/faq.md

 ### Creating and accessing a new conda environment on the NCAR JupyterHub

-You may want to move past just your base environment, and create a new conda environment!
+You may want to move past using NPL, and create a new conda environment!
 For detailed instructions, check out the [Using Conda and Python](https://arc.ucar.edu/knowledge_base/83853599) page on the NCAR Advanced Research Computing site.
-There are a few primary steps to this process:
+Heres a summary of the basic steps:

 1. Create the environment